Chase Family Arena at Reich Family Pavilion - Hartford Hawks

 The University of Hartford was founded in 1957 when Hillyer College merged with Hartford Art School and the Hartt School.
 They took their athletic team names from Hillyer College, whose teams were known as the Flying Hawks, due to the presence of their basketball court on the fourth floor of their gymnasium.

 The University of Hartford is located in West Hartford, surrounded by an affluent residential neighborhood, including the Hartford Golf Club.
-There aren’t any restaurants located within walking distance of the campus, meaning fans will have to travel to find pre or postgame entertainment or dining options.
+There aren’t any restaurants located within walking distance of the campus, meaning fans will have to travel a little to find entertainment, dining and lodging options.

-The Reich Family Pavilion is located on the north end of the University of Hartford campus, adjacent to the Al-Marzook Athletic Fields and Fiondella Field.
+The Reich Family Pavilion is located on the north end of the University of Hartford campus alongside the school’s other athletic facilities.
 The campus is located where the towns of West Hartford and Bloomfield meet the city of Hartford.
-Downtown Hartford, including the XL Center and Dunkin’ Donuts Park, is located just a few miles from downtown Hartford.
-Most fans traveling to the University of Hartford will arrive via Interstate 91 which runs north-south through Hartford, and then via either Route 44 or 218, which run adjacent to the campus.
+Downtown Hartford, including the XL Center and Dunkin’ Donuts Park, is located just a few miles away.
+Most fans traveling to the University of Hartford will arrive via Interstate 91 which runs north-south through Hartford, and then will arrive at campus via either Route 44 or 218, which run adjacent to the campus.
 Detailed directions to campus can be found here.

 Fans enter the arena into a small lobby, which contains entrances to the pool and volleyball court, as well as the snack bar, ticket booth, and stairs to the upper deck.
 The bathrooms, which are more than adequate for the average Hawk crowd, are also located here.

-Seating at the Chase Family Arena consists of individual red folding seats along both sidelines, with wooden bleachers at each baseline.
+Seating at the Chase Family Arena consists of individual red folding seats along both sidelines, with wooden bleachers along each baseline.
 Each sideline has an upper section, which is set aside on the south side as the Gordon McCullough VIP Section.
 This section has its own bar and dining area attached, but it has been closed since the demotion announcement.
 All seats in this small gym have excellent views of the action.

 A night at a Hartford Hawks basketball game will certainly not break the bank.

 Extra points are awarded for the displays in the lobby that honor the Hawks two most distinguished athletic alumni, Baseball Hall of Famer Jeff Bagwell and NBA first round pick Vin Baker.
 The University’s Athletic Hall of Fame has a display in the lobby.
 Baker’s retired jersey also hangs in the Chase Family Arena.